apache/causeway-site/content/intro/tutorials/apacheconeu-2014.md

   * call `ClockService.now()` etc where required.

 ## Dynamic Layout

-Up to this point we've been using annotations (`@MemberOrder`, `@MemberGroupLayout`, `@Named` and so on) for UI hints.
+Up to this point we've been using annotations (`@MemberOrder`, `@MemberGroupLayout`, `@Named`, `@LabelAt` and so on) for UI hints.
 However, the feedback loop is not good: it requires us stopping the app, editing the code, recompiling and running again.
 So instead, all these UI hints (and more) can be specified dynamically, using a corresponding `.layout.json` file.
 If edited while the app is running, it will be reloaded automatically (in IntelliJ, use Run>Reload Changed Classes):

 * Delete the `@MemberOrder` and `@MemberGroupLayout` annotations and instead specify layout hints using a [.layout.json](http://isis.apache.org/components/viewers/wicket/dynamic-layouts.html) file.

 ## Business rules